Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Experimental Results and Comparisons

 \subsection{Individual Layer Evaluation and ReLU Implementation}

-To achieve 128-bit security and allow one level of multiplication between each bootstrapping, $Q$ is set to 104 bits for the CKKS scheme in our design following the methods for deciding the HE parameters specified in \parencite{Bootstrapping4}.
-Besides, after each multiplication, the polynomial coefficients are scaled down by a factor to reduce noise and the modulus of the coefficients becomes $Q'$, which has 55 bits.
-The same number of bits can be utilized for the polynomial coefficients in the Gazelle \parencite{Gazelle}, Cheetah \parencite{Cheetah}, and ConvFHE \parencite{ConvFHE} schemes.
+To achieve 128-bit security and allow one level of multiplication between each bootstrapping, $Q$ is set to 104 bits for the CKKS scheme in our design following the HE parameters specified in \parencite{Bootstrapping4}.
+Besides, after each multiplication, the polynomial coefficients are scaled down by a factor to reduce noise, resulting in a new modulus $Q'$ with 55 bits.
+The same number of bits can be utilized for the polynomial coefficients in the Gazelle \parencite{Gazelle}, Cheetah \parencite{Cheetah}, and ConvFHE \parencite{ConvFHE} designs.